In this example, we again use our sample PostgreSQL database.

 If you have dynamic data that gets updated regularly, you can set up an automated fine-tuning as below.

-Note that the data source must contain an incremental column, such as timestamp or integer, so MindsDB can pick up only the recently added data.
+Note that the data source must contain an incremental column, such as timestamp or integer, so MindsDB can pick up only the recently added data with the help of the LAST keyword.

 SELECT *